Make sure you know how to deal with snakes as they make their reappearance in the warmer months. Here's the basics.

-Eastern brown snakes are found everywhere, but each region has its local specialty – and most are venomous.
+Brown snakes - of a few different species -are found across much of South Australia, but each region also has its local specialty – and most are venomous.

 - Adelaide Hills: red-bellied black snake

-- River Murray and South East: tiger snake
+- River Murray, Kangaroo Island and South East: tiger snake

 - Eyre and Yorke peninsulas, especially near the coast: death adder